untillpro/scm4j/scm4j-vcs-api/README.md

 - `List<VCSDiffEntry> getBranchesDiff(String srcBranchName, String destBranchName)`
 	- Returns list of file names with relative paths and modification types showing what was made within srcBranchName relative to destBranchName
 - `Set<String> getBranches()`
 	- Returns list of names of all branches.
-Branches here are considered as user-created branches.
-E.g. for git they are all branches, for SVN are branches within "Branches" branch, not "Trunk" or "Tags" branches
+Branches here are considered as user-created branches and Master Branch.
+I.e. any branch for Git, "Trunk" and any branch within "Branches" branch (not "Tags" branches) for SVN etc
-- `List<String> getCommitMessages(Stinng branchName)`
+- `List<String> getCommitMessages(Sting branchName, Integer limit)`
-	- Returns list of all commit messages of branch `branchName`
+	- Returns list of commit messages of branch `branchName` limited by `limit` in descending order
 - `String getVCSTypeString`
 	- Returns short name of current IVCS implementation: "git", "svn" etc
 - `void removeFile(String branchName, String filePath, String commitMessage)`